-- A process by which leukocytes are distributed peripherally along the endothelial surface.
+- Definition: a process by which leukocytes are distributed peripherally along the endothelial surface

 - Rouleaux formation

-- Inflammatory mediators result in vasodilation of the post-capillary venules.
+- The release of inflammatory mediators results in vasodilation of the post-capillary venules.

 - As these venules expand, the velocity of blood flow in these areas slows, causing neutrophils to marginate against the endothelium of the venules.

 - The venules are the segment of microvasculature most sensitive to inflammation.
 Their intercellular endothelial junctions open to allow for the flow of plasma proteins and leukocytes between cells.

 - Definition: a transient weak interaction of leukocytes with endothelial cells that causes them to move slowly along the blood vessel periphery in areas of inflammation in preparation for adhesion

 - On endothelial cells

 - Neutrophils and other leukocytes express Sialyl-LewisX and L-selectin, respectively.